solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 ```

 # Conclusion
-I hope that this post shows necessary ways to use Reitit with Macchiato.
-Personally I think that using Reitit and Macchiato
+I hope that this post shows the necessary ways to use Reitit with Macchiato.

-is also a very good way to develop AWS ApiGateway backed Lambdas locally.
-Development is of course possible by using local
+But is it worth of it?
+Personally, I think that Macchiato could be used for Lambda development.
+ClojureScript development
+gets its power from developing with the REPL.
+AWS ApiGateway could not be run in local so the REPL could be connected to
+running Lambdas.

-ApiGateway but this leads to a situation where we cant use the REPL.
-I will introduce one way to mix Macchiato and Reitit
+Instead of local ApiGateway, we could run Macchiato locally as an alternative to ApiGateway.
+I will introduce one way to
-with Lambdas in the future post so stay tuned on Solita Dev Blog!
+to do this in the future post so stay tuned on Solita Dev Blog!